ABOUT THE GUNNISON SAGE-GROUSE:

 · About 5,000 breeding Gunnison Sage-Grouse occur among seven separate populations in southwest Colorado and southeast Utah.

 · The largest population (of approximately 4,000 birds) inhabits the Gunnison Basin in Colorado.

 · Individual populations in Colorado are known as the Pinon Mesa, Crawford, San Miguel Basin, Gunnison Basin, Poncha Pass, Cerro Summit-Cimarron-Sims Mesa, and Dove Creek.

-· According to the FWS, the Gunnison Sage-Grouse currently occupies about seven percent of the species’ potential historic range.
+· According to the FWS, the Gunnison Sage-Grouse currently occupies about 7-10 percent of the species’ potential historic range.

 · The Gunnison Sage-Grouse requires a variety of habitats, including large expanses of sagebrush with a diversity of grasses and forbs as well as healthy wetland and riparian ecosystems.
 Sagebrush provides the Sage-Grouse with cover and fall and winter food.